 Honda’s American luxury brand Acura has confirmed the iconic Integra name will return, releasing a second teaser before its full reveal

-Following confirmation of the model in August, Honda has released a second teaser image of its next-generation Integra before a full reveal in 2022.
-The model marks the return of the iconic nameplate after a 15 year hiatus and will go on sale in the Spring 2022, but details of its availability outside of North America has yet to be confirmed.
+The Integra has officially made a return, with Acura releasing the first images of the 2023 model in prototype form.
+The Acura Integra marks the return of the iconic nameplate after a 15-year hiatus and will go on sale in the Spring 2022, but details of any future availability of a Honda Integra outside of North America have yet to be released.

 The reboot of an iconic sports coupe is always something of a double edged sword in the current car market.
 There were cheers of praise when Ford announced the return of the Puma, and Mitsubshi also got in on the act with a new Eclipse, yet in both occasions these iconic models were reimagined as compact SUVs, without much relevance to their former selves.

 Though initial rumours suggested the return of a compact two-door coupe form factor, the latest teaser image reveals that the new Integra will come in five door form.
 While specifics are thin, Honda’s new Civic will be the most likely form a basis of its underpinnings.